Recoveries from removal companies Part 3 – all change for limitation clauses

 - the nature of the subject matter of the contract;

 - all the circumstances existing when the term was agreed; and

 - all of the other terms of the contract or of any other contract on which it depends.

 Section 62 is fairly widely drafted and is likely to involve a lot of discretion on the part of the court (should it come to it) in deciding what is ‘fair’.
 The cases we have already commented on in relation to ‘reasonableness’ in the previous articles are likely still to be considered by a court now deciding whether a term is ‘fair’ under the new act.

 Terms that seek to limit liability where strict deadlines have not been met are more likely to be subject to the fairness test than terms which impose a cap on damages.
 This is also relevant to removals cases, where some removals companies require damage to be reported to them within days.

 As stated in Part 1 & Part 2 on this subject, the position in relation to recovery against removals companies is never straightforward, even if the company’s terms purport to restrict a consumer’s remedy.

 The future does now look brighter for consumers who have suffered at the hands of a trader if the contract was entered into after 1 October 2015.

 The CRA makes it increasingly difficult for traders to exclude their liability over a certain amount.
 Terms that relate to advising the trader of a claim within a specified time frame would be the subject of the new ‘fairness’ test in the CRA.
 In the case of removals claims, if the removals contract was formed after 1 October 2015, the frustrating limit of ‘£40 per item’ will be a thing of the past in the vast majority of cases.

-For more information on any of the issue raised in this article or on property insurance litigation matters in general, contact our Property Litigation team or tel: 0117 904 6000.
+For more information on limitation clauses or any of the other issues raised in this article, or on property insurance litigation matters in general, contact our Property Litigation team or tel: 0117 904 6000.